Bo Burnham: Inside: The Inside Outtakes

-On May 30, 2022, Burnham marked the one-year anniversary of the special by premiering the hour-long The Inside Outtakes via YouTube.
+On May 30, 2022, Burnham marked the first anniversary of the special by premiering the hour-long The Inside Outtakes via YouTube.
 He announced that he would be posting the video one hour beforehand.
 The video was edited by Burnham from April to May 2022.
 The outtakes were also released on Netflix on August 11, 2022.

 The Inside Outtakes shows behind-the-scenes takes, alternate versions of each song and scene in Inside, and insight into the production process.
-It features 13 new songs, including alternate versions of "All Eyes on Me" and "Look Who's Inside Again", and short songs "Bezos III" and "Bezos IV".
+It features 13 new songs, including alternate versions of "All Eyes On Me" and "Look Who's Inside Again", and short songs "Bezos III"; "Bezos IV"; and "Spider".
 "The Future" contrasts Burnham's desires to have a daughter and effectively meditate with his unhappy reality.
-His Afrobeat-style song "Five Years" celebrates a relationship anniversary.
+"Five Years" celebrates a relationship anniversary, and has been considered to be both a parody of Drake's songs and a reference to Burnham's relationship with Lorene Scafaria.
 "Biden" is about his reluctance to vote for Joe Biden in the 2020 United States presidential election.
-Autotune-heavy "This Isn't a Joke" is about Burnham's birth scar.
-"Chicken" is based on the question "why did the chicken cross the road?"
+Auto-Tune-heavy "This Isn't a Joke" deviates to the topic of Burnham's birth scar.
+"The Chicken" dramatizes the scenario of the question "why did the chicken cross the road?"
 It also includes other unused material, such as a podcast satirizing The Joe Rogan Experience and a parody of the Marvel Cinematic Universe (MCU).
-The video references YouTube's advertisement system, including a countdown to adverts ("Ad in 5"), Inside-styled web banners, and fake video recommendations.
+The video itself references YouTube's advertisement system, including a countdown to adverts ("Ad in 5"), Inside-styled web banners, and fake video recommendations.

 Some of the outtakes evoke songs or themes included in the final special—for instance, Mitchell Clark of The Verge compared "The Future" to "Problematic" due to the songs sharing a similar melody, with both songs sharing themes of depression and being stuck inside.
 Brian Logan of The Guardian reviewed that though some outtakes were only for fans of Inside, "some of the material sparkles as brightly as the best of the original", including the podcast, "Five Years" and "Chicken".
 The Big Issue's Evie Breese, though less fond of "Chicken", praised the songs in the outtakes for their "mental claustrophobia", which continues to be relevant after the end of lockdowns.